 Most horses with sway backs weren't born that way.
-Most often they occur because the horse has not been taught to carry a rider properly.
-A horse that has a hollow back or sway back will be carrying its head up, with its back concave or 'hollowed'.
-Often the horse will have stiff, stumpy gaits and although the neck and head may look elegantly arched, the bend is not correct.
-Hollow backs can lead to other problems.
+Most often, they occur because the horse has not been taught how to carry a rider properly.
+A horse that has a hollow or sway back will carry its head up, with its back concave or "hollowed."
+The horse will typically have a stiff, stumpy gait, and although the neck and head may look elegantly arched, the bend is not correct.
+Hollow backs can lead to other problems, such as lameness.

-If the back problem is caused by training, riding or saddle fit, behavioral problems can occur.
+If the back problem is caused by training, riding, or saddle fit, behavioral problems can occur.
 It’s important to pinpoint just why a horse is hollow backed.
-For example, trying to fix a hollow back and high headiness by tying the horse’s head down with a martingale or tie down can be a disaster, leading to all kinds of other problems.
-There are a number of causes of hollowed backs.
-Some hollow backs can be corrected and some can not.
+For example, trying to fix a hollow back and high headedness by holding the horse’s head down with a martingale or tie-down can lead to all kinds of other problems.
+Ultimately, some hollow backs can be corrected and some can not.

 Conformation Faults That Lead to Hollow Backs

 Horses with long backs or sickle hocks will be more likely to be hollow backed.
 There is also a condition called lordosis in horses, meaning the horse has a defective spine and weakness in the soft tissues that hold the spine and ribs in place.
 Some horses have malformed vertebrae that allow the spine to sag.
 This usually happens when the horse is quite young, and there may be signs of it even before the horse is trained to carry a rider.
 These horses can be ridden if proper attention is given to riding them and finding a saddle that fits comfortably.
 If your horse has a hollow back, it’s important not to write it off as a conformation fault.
 A few other things can cause hollow backs that have nothing to do with confirmation and can be remedied.